-OCZ Technology Group Inc. (OCZ), a maker of disk drives that counts (OCZ) Amazon.com Inc. as a client, fell the most since 2010 after postponing its second-quarter earnings filing and saying revenue for the period will be “materially lower” than previously forecast.
+OCZ Technology Group Inc. (OCZ:US), a maker of disk drives that counts (OCZ:US) Amazon.com Inc. as a client, fell the most since 2010 after postponing its second-quarter earnings filing and saying revenue for the period will be “materially lower” than previously forecast.

 OCZ tumbled 40 percent to $1.88 at the New York close, for the biggest drop since at least February 2010.
 The shares, down 72 percent this year, led decliners in the Russell 2000 Index.
 (RTY)

 Preliminary results for the quarter released in September also trailed an earlier projection.
 OCZ’S latest view is prompted by customer-incentive programs discovered since then, said Ralph Schmitt, who today was named president and chief executive officer, succeeding Ryan Petersen, who stepped down last month.